 Web site: oxotot.com

 Kitchen gadget maker OXO’s first high chair, the Sprout, strikes an über modem pose, with its wooden legs and plastic seat.
 We liked the overall design, two height positions, adjustable footrest and more.
-But for $200, we’d expect to see a dishwasher-safe insert tray (not here), compact fold (the Sprout doesn’t fold) and reclining seat (again, missing).
+But for $250 (a $50 price increase, by the way), we’d expect to see a dishwasher-safe insert tray (not here), compact fold (the Sprout doesn’t fold) and reclining seat (again, missing).
 The Sprout comes in two base colors—a light birch and dark walnut—with two new colors coming out in 2016: gray and navy.
 Pad colors include orange, taupe, green, pink, navy and gray.